Vacuum permittivity: Determination of a value for ε_{0}

 One now adds the requirement that one wants force to be measured in newtons, distance in metres, and charge to be measured in the engineers' practical unit, the coulomb, which is defined as the charge accumulated when a current of 1 ampere flows for one second.
 This shows that the parameter ε_{0} should be allocated the unit C^{2}⋅N^{−1}⋅m^{−2} (or an equivalent unit – in practice, farad per metre).

-In order to establish the numerical value of ε_{0}, one makes use of the fact that if one uses the rationalized forms of Coulomb's law and Ampère's force law (and other ideas) to develop Maxwell's equations, then the relationship stated above is found to exist between ε_{0}, μ_{0} and c_{0}.
+In order to establish the numerical value of ε_{0}, one makes use of the fact that if one uses the rationalized forms of Coulomb's law and Ampère's force law (and other ideas) to develop Maxwell's equations, then the relationship stated above is found to exist between ε_{0}, μ_{0} and c.
 In principle, one has a choice of deciding whether to make the coulomb or the ampere the fundamental unit of electricity and magnetism.
 The decision was taken internationally to use the ampere.
-This means that the value of ε_{0} is determined by the values of c_{0} and μ_{0}, as stated above.
+This means that the value of ε_{0} is determined by the values of c and μ_{0}, as stated above.
 For a brief explanation of how the value of μ_{0} is decided, see Vacuum permeability.